 Hybrid Bluegrass Information for Growing

 Heat and Shade Tolerance.
 This grass actually seems to grow better in the heat of summer, while other grasses suffer.
-Because it grows well in heat, it is able to withstand more damage and traffic in the summer than other types of bluegrass.
+Since it grows well in heat, it is able to withstand more damage and traffic in the summer than other types of bluegrass.
 Dry areas, or places with little irrigation abilities, will be able to successfully grow this grass even in the summer.
-Although this grass can take the heat, it will also grow fine in the shade.
+Although this grass can take the heat, it will grow fine in the shade too.

 Root Growth.
 Hybrid bluegrass develops a sturdy root system that is very thick and deep.
 This contributes to its drought tolerance and ability to handle foot traffic.
-Because of the deep density of roots, planting hybrid bluegrass is common in all sorts of recreational facilities, or high-use areas.
+Due to the deep density of roots, planting hybrid bluegrass is common in all sorts of recreational facilities, or high-use areas.

 Low Mowing.
 Some grasses do not do well when mowed at low heights, especially in the heat.
 When the grass is cut, it may brown in areas, wither, or sometimes die in patches.
 Hybrid bluegrass, however, does quite well when kept low and neat.
 This makes an attractive lawn, sports field, or golf course.